Prostitution in Bangladesh: Nineteenth century

 In the 19th century in East Bengal, especially in riverine cities like Dhaka and Narayanganj, there was a significant presence of professional sex work.
-According to A Sketch of the Topography and Statistics of Dacca by James Taylor and The Elusive Intrigues: A Transnational Feminist Analysis of European Prostitution in Colonial Bombay by Dr. Ashwini Tambe, after 60% of British soldiers across India contracted venereal diseases, registration of sex workers began in 1864 under the Cantonment Act.
-According to Taylor, who served as Dhaka's Civil Surgeon from 1885 to 1835, organized sex work existed in Dhaka even in the first part of the 18th century.
+According to A Sketch of the Topography and Statistics of Dacca by James Taylor and The Elusive Intrigues: A Transnational Feminist Analysis of European Prostitution in Colonial Bombay by Dr. Ashwini Tambe, after 60% of British soldiers across India contracted venereal diseases, registration of sex workers (regulation system) began in 1864 under the Cantonment Act.
+According to Taylor, who served as Dhaka's Civil Surgeon from 1835 to 1885, organized sex work existed in Dhaka even in the first part of the 18th century.

 Toward the end of the 19th century, some baijis became notable in the social and cultural life of Dhaka.
 Among them was Supanjan of Dhaka, wife of Sapan Khan, grandson of Mithun Khan, a famous singer and tabla player from Lucknow.
 In Nawab Ghani's court, performers like Piyari Bai, Hira Bai, and Wamu Bai regularly entertained.
 Other famous baijis in Dhaka included Batani, Jamurad, Panna, Himani, Amirjan, Rajlakshmi, Kani, and Absan.
 Additionally, occasionally baijis from Kolkata such as Malkajan Bulbuli, Malkajan Agarwali, Janaki Bai, Gauharjan, Jaddan Bai, and Harimoti came to Dhaka.

 In the 1870s, at the garden house of Shahbagh in Dhaka, invited by Nawab Ghani, baiji Mushtari Bai sang and enchanted famous Urdu literary figures like Abdul Gafur Khan and Abdul Ghaffar Naskan.
 In Kolkata, her songs captivated Raichand Boral, Krishnachandra Dey, and Kazi Nazrul Islam.
 Rabindranath Tagore was also mesmerized when he heard her song on the radio.

 During the Jhulan festival of the Hindu community, wealthy merchants regularly held mehfil events at their homes.
 From 1875, when Abdul Ghani received the title of Nawab, until the end of the 19th century, singers and dancers used to perform in Shahbagh's Nawabi palace every January.
 They were paid monthly salaries from the Nawab Estate.

 In Dhaka Panchash Baras Pehle, Hakim Habibur Rahman mentioned three sisters—Annu, Gannu, and Nawabin—among whom Nawabin was the youngest and most famous.
 These three sisters were also involved in theater performances in Dhaka in the 1880s.
 In that same decade, Hakim Habibur Rahman described the tragic fate of another baiji in Shahbagh, named Elahijan.